 If you think you are having a problem with your eyes or with your vision, don’t wait for your next scheduled appointment.

 If you are having any eye discomfort, irritation or pain, see your optometrist or ophthalmologist as soon as possible.
 This is true also if you have scratched your eye or if your eye or eyelids are swollen.
-Many conditions can harm vision permanently, she adds.
+Many conditions can harm vision permanently.

 Is a prescription necessary to get eyeglasses or contact lenses?